hashicorp/waypoint/telemetry/README.md

-This directory contains a docker compose file to bring up OpenCensus infrastructure for consuming and forwarding metrics (an agent and a collector), a Jeager all-in-one container for viewing trace data, and a Datadog agent for forwarding traced to Datadog.
+This directory contains a docker compose file to bring up OpenCensus infrastructure for consuming and forwarding metrics (an agent and a collector), a Jeager all-in-one container for viewing trace data, and a Datadog agent for forwarding traces to Datadog.
 If you wish to use the Datadog exporter, you'll need to supply a `DD_API_KEY` environment variable to the docker compose, like so:

 ```